acceleratedscience/open-ad-toolkit/docs/output/markdown/commands.md

 You can specify any molecule by SMILES or InChI, and PubChem classified molecules also by name, InChIKey or their PubChem CID.<br>

+If you use the name of a molecule, the tool will do a caseless search of the names and synonyms first in current working set, then on pubchem.<br>

 When adding a molecule by name, this name will become the molecule's identifying string.
 You can set or override an identifying string for any molecule with the `rename molecule` command.<br>

 Examples:<br>